 Aside from being one of the safest places in Mexico to travel, Baja offers some of the most beautiful beaches in Mexico at a price so reasonable that you cannot afford to say no to a vacation in Mexico!
+Before departing on our journey we consulted this book and this book to get an idea of what we would be spending, and these texts were a HUGE help in planning our budget!
 Below we give you the details on our monthly budget in Baja, Mexico.

 Tom and I stock up on groceries and drinking water about once a week while we travel through Baja, Mexico, and we are repeatedly amazed at the cost of a week’s worth of groceries here.
 Our last grocery trip totaled out at just about 1000 pesos (about $50 US dollars), and included meat, produce, bread, dairy (milk and cheese), juices, snacks, drinking water, dog food, basic toiletries, 2 bottles of Spanish wine, and a case of beer.
 This was a TOTAL restock for an entire week for the two of us, for $50 USD!!
 We knew Mexico would be an affordable travel destination, but we actually had no idea just how affordable it was going to be!
 (For tips on travel budgeting see our post How to Plan and Maintain a Budget for Open-Ended Travel)